Q-SYS-Communities-for-Developers/reference-files/README.md

 This file shows you how to use image files stored on a core as dynamic icons by base64 encoding them.

+## Language Translation Reference File

+This file shows you how to use the DeepL API to translate text.

 # Instructions

 - **CSS Designer File**